QiufangMa/template-mechanism/draft-ma-netmod-YANG-template.md

 If there is some configuration values that need to be modified, the desired value can be provided at the corresponding level when inheriting the configuation template.
-For example, a client may configure physically present interfaces "eth0" and "eth1" inheriting the template defined in {{temp-ex-interface}}, but the MTU value of "eth1" needs to be 9122:
+For example, a client may configure physically present interfaces "eth0" and "eth1" inheriting the template defined in {{temp-ex-interface}}, but the "mtu" value of "eth1" needs to be 9122, and the "description" value also needs to be modified accordingly:

 ~~~~
 <interfaces template:stmt-extend="interface-type-mtu">